WordPress/gutenberg/docs/designers-developers/developers/slotfills/plugin-document-setting-panel.md

 # PluginDocumentSettingPanel

-This SlotFill allows adding items below the Status & Availability panel in the Document Sidebar.
+This SlotFill allows registering a UI to edit Document settings.

 ## Available Props
 * __name__ `string`: A string identifying the panel.